What Is MCP and How It’s Making Developers’ Lives Easier Inside the IDE

 Let’s say a user opens a generic AI chatbot and asks:

-“Show me Falcon issues in my organization.”
+“Show me IZ issues in my organization.”

 A tool like ChatGPT will not be able to answer this correctly.